pixelny/handbook/how-we-work.md

 ## Cycles

-We work in 6-week cycles at Basecamp.
+We work in 6-week cycles at Pixel.
 This fixed cadence serves to give us an internal sense of urgency, work as a scope hammer to keep projects from ballooning, and provide a regular interval to decide what we’re working on.

 The idea is not that everything we ever decide to work on has to take six weeks or can be completed in that time.
 But rather that we think about how we can break big projects into smaller ones that can be done in that amount of time, and that we bundle smaller things into presentable scope of work that can be discussed.